 Many athletes’ lives are programmed to be extremely busy between work, training, family and social obligations, and disrupting those routines can trigger underlying mental-health struggles like depression, anxiety, panic attacks, OCD, compulsions and eating disorders.

-While running is still encouraged (with appropriate social-distancing practices) and can help reduce stress levels, we should all prioritize on our mental health.
+While running is still encouraged (with appropriate social-distancing practices) and can help reduce stress levels, we should all prioritize our mental health.
 Here’s some food for thought.

 Feel What You Feel